-Katie-Ellen: I am so sorry.
-It is a grief like nothing else.
-I know this from personal experience.
-But in answer to your question, no, I think based on your cards here, there is no ghost.
-The Fool card especially, says the little one’s returned to source, held safely again in the palm of the Universe, or God, whatever you like to call it.
+KT: I am so sorry.
+In answer to your question, no, I think based on your cards here, there is no ghost.
+The Fool card especially, says the little one’s returned to source, to the palm of the Universe, or God, whatever you like to call it.
 The Tower and the 9 Swords, I see as reflections of you, and the aftermath of a shock-wave.
-You do not want to think of the baby stuck and trapped at your side, being a soul too small to know why.
-You can make a shrine inside yourself, in your heart, with a candle there to light the way back to life one day for that little soul, and in that way, you can be the baby’s very own guardian angel for all time.
+You do not want to think of the baby stuck and trapped at your side, a soul too small to know why.
+You can make a shrine inside yourself, in your mind, in your heart, with a candle to light the way back to life one day for that little soul, and in that way, you can be the baby’s own guardian angel for all time.

 Questioner: I love that idea!
 But why do my children keep wanting to touch my tummy?

-Katie-Ellen I think that perhaps your children are responding to your grief and they feel the source of it, whether instinctively or because you have told them.
-They’re wanting to ‘rub it better.’, wishing to comfort you and also they want to be reassured themselves that everything’s all right.
+KT: I think your children are sensing and responding to your grief, and they understand the source of it, whether instinctively or because you have told them.
+They’re wanting to ‘rub it better.’, wishing to comfort you, and also they are anxious, and want reassurance from you that everything’s all right.

 Questioner: So not a ghost then?